OrgFlow-Actions/demo/README.md

 Note that although we manually triggered this workflow, it would also be possible to use the standard `push` GitHub Action trigger to watch for changes to the branch and run this workflow whenever changes are pushed to the branch.

-Wait for that action to complete, and then log into the `OFUAT` sandbox - you'll see that the `Car` object is now in this sandbox too.
+Wait for that workflow to complete, and then log into the `OFUAT` sandbox - you'll see that the `Car` object is now in this sandbox too.

 ### 6. Advanced merging